Trump-Kim summit offers Hanoi artists inspiration -- and a quick buck

 "It will prevent a big nuclear war, and bring peace for people around the world for 100 years," he explained via email Thursday, shortly before the summit came to an abrupt end.
 "I think art can promote peace.
 We always try to give each artwork a social concept from the beginning."

-The leaf-cuttings had initially been created as "as a gift" for the two leaders, although the artists' attempts to contact the US Embassy have thus far gone unheeded.
+The leaf-cuttings had initially been created "as a gift" for the two leaders, although the artists' attempts to contact the US Embassy have thus far gone unheeded.
 Tran said the workshop now hopes to sell the works for $250.

 Elsewhere, local painter Tran Lam Binh (no relation) has been exhibiting his brightly-colored portraits of Trump and Kim at galleries and cafes in Hanoi, as well as in Ho Chi Minh City and Vung Tau.
 The artist uses bold, broad brushstrokes -- almost pop art in style -- to depict the two leaders sporting a variety of expressions, from smiling to serious.